TechLabs-Berlin/ws24-local/DS/Can Yilmaz/README.md

 The datasets I found were based on songs and not artists, but for the concert recommender I needed suggestions based on artists of course.
 So for each audio feature, I used the mean of the songs features in order to have some metrics associated with the artists of the datasets and not with the songs anymore.
 Then I used the K-nearest neighbors model for the recommendation model.

-Unable to deploy it in the app, I built a simple Flask server with an html template, in order to use and test it.
+Unable to deploy it in the app, I built a simple Flask server with an html template, in order to deploy it on a local server and test it.
 I would obviously have liked to take the idea further, but with everything that had to be done for the project, I unfortunately didn't have more time to devote to it.